cerpus/Edlib/README.md

 ## Feature Support

 Edlib is continuously evolving with existing features being refined and other features being added (or removed).
-The following is a list of major features, some of which are still in active development.
+The following is a list of major features, several of which are in active development.

 ### Existing Features